BytemarkHosting/pi-init2/README.md

 - Use another device to navigate to [iprequest.stanford.edu](http://iprequest.stanford.edu)
 - Log in using your Stanford credentials
-- Follow the on-screen instructions to add another device (The Pi's MAC address appears as part of the welcome screen)
+- Follow the on-screen instructions to add another device.
+The Pi's MAC address appears as part of the Pi's welcome screen under the line that says "wireless Hardware MAC address".
+   - **First page:** Device Type: Other, Operating System: Linux, Hardware Address: put Pi's MAC address
+   - **Second page:** Make and model: Other PC, Hardware Addresses Wired: delete what's there, Hardware Addresses Wireless: put Pi's MAC address

 What this repo does
 -------------